 The public interest in Service Charge ebbs and flows with the conversation of SST and Goods and Service Tax (GST) implementation.

-In a 2018 report by Free Malaysia Today, Finance Minister Lim Guan Eng said that the 10% Service Charge was too high and that operators should lower it.
+In a 2018 report by Free Malaysia Today, former Finance Minister Lim Guan Eng said that the 10% Service Charge was too high and that operators should lower it.